How To Prepare For Black Friday

 Toggle Between Parcel Service Shipping Methods

-If your main carrier has an issue and rates from your primary shipping method are temporarily available, you can quickly toggle between your primary and backup shipping methods.
+If your preferred carrier has an issue and rates from your primary shipping method are temporarily unavailable, you can quickly toggle between your primary and backup shipping methods.

-- Click Edit beside the Scenario with both your primary and alternative parcel service shipping methods.
+2. Click Edit beside the Scenario with both your primary and backup parcel service shipping methods.

-- Scroll down to the Shipping rates and services section, then click Edit beside the alternative shipping method that is currently set to ‘Off'.
+3. Scroll down to the Shipping rates and services section, then click Edit beside the backup shipping method that is currently set to ‘Off'.

-If a backup carrier isn’t an option, you can turn on the Carrier Service Fallback Rating feature in your main shipping method.
+If a backup carrier isn’t an option, you can enable the Carrier Service Fallback Rating feature in your main shipping method instead.

-This lets you set a custom flat rate that only appears if the carrier rate request times out.
-Timeouts happen when rates aren’t returned within six seconds or if the carrier’s servers are down.
+This feature lets you set a custom flat rate that only appears if the carrier rate request times out.
+Timeouts occur when rates aren’t returned within six seconds or if the carrier’s servers are down.

-Fallback rates won’t appear for other errors like
+Fallback rates will not appear for other types of errors, such as:

-When carriers rates are down, we will update our Status page and you will receive a notification within the app.
+When carrier rates are unavailable, we’ll post updates on our Status page, and you’ll also receive a notification within the app.

 To add a fallback rate:

-The fallback shipping cost is multiplied by the number of packages required for the customer order.
+Fallback shipping costs are multiplied by the number of packages required for the customer order.

-Additional settings are available for fallback rate titles, descriptions, delivery times and service codes.
-In the event the fallback rate is activated, these settings will override the main settings.
+Additional optional display settings are available for fallback rate titles, descriptions, delivery times and service codes, which can override the shipping method's general display settings when the fallback rate is activated and displayed at checkout.

-- Enter a fallback rate delivery time in number of days.
-For fallback rates, consider a range that covers the average-to-longest delivery times for your carrier.
+4. Enter a fallback rate delivery time in number of days.
+Consider entering a range that covers the average-to-longest delivery times for your carrier.
 This delivery time will only be displayed when the carrier rates time out and the fallback rate is activated.

 - Min delivery time - enter the lower limit of your delivery time range.